 To provide your child with a quality education, we utilize the most current curriculum and intervention programs from leading publisher including Pearson, McGraw Hill, and Prentice Hall.

-Our teachers have extensive experience working with students who have learning disabilities/special needs.
+Our teachers have extensive experience working with students diagnosed with learning disabilities and other varying exceptionalities.

 • Asperger’s Syndrome

-The McKay scholarship ensures that no child with a disability is left behind.
+The Family Empowerment scholarship- UA ensures that no child with a disability is left behind.
 It is granted to students in Florida who have been diagnosed with a learning disability and have an Individualized Education Plan (IEP).
 To receive this scholarship, your child has to have an IEP and have been a public school student with that plan for one year.
 This scholarship will pay for a portion or all of your child’s tuition.

-- Students can participate in the Gardiner Scholarship (PLSA) program as part of home education.
-However, they cannot be enrolled in a public school or receive any other state-sponsored scholarship (McKay Scholarship or the Florida Tax Credit Scholarship).
-You can visit their website by clicking the following link: http://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/gardiner/
+• Students can participate in the Step Up for Students and AAA Scholarship program as part of home education.
+However, they cannot be enrolled in a public school or receive any other state-sponsored scholarship such as the Florida Tax Credit Scholarship.
+You can visit their website by clicking the following link: https://www.fldoe.org/schools/school-choice/k-12-scholarship-programs/

-- *This content was taken directly from the Gardiner webpage under the Eligibility Requirements tab.
+• *This content was taken directly from the Step Up for Students web page under the Eligibility Requirements tab.

 Contact us in Valrico, Florida, to request more information about our school or how to apply for the McKay or Gardiner Scholarships.